kungpfui/DBounce/README.md

 Documentation
 =============
-... work in progress.
-I made already some nice scope picture which show the debounce state very nicely.
+[Docs](docs/docs.md) ... work in progress.
+I made some nice scope picture which show the debounced signal very nicely.

 How to use
 ----------